pieeg-club/EEG-with-JetsonNano/README.md

 ADS1299 allow measure 8 biosignals

 #### Device pinout
-Shiled connceted with JetsonNano only in the netxt points
+Shiled connceted with JetsonNano only in the next points

 #### Description of the code